wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

-## Question 4:  If the route MTU cached changed in the fly, does it impact the connections that already established
+## Question 4:  If the route MTU cache changes on the fly, does it impact connections that are already established?

-From the tcpdump files of request A and request B, we can see that this impacts the new connections.
-But does it impact the connections that already established with MSS negotiated with MTU 1480?
+From the tcpdump files for request A and request B, we can observe that this impacts new connections.
+But does it affect connections that are already established with MSS negotiated with an MTU of 1480?

-Unfortunately, the existing traffic will be impacted even if the MSS is negotiated with MTU 1480.
+Unfortunately, existing traffic will be impacted even if the MSS is negotiated with an MTU of 1480.

-The mss is checked time to time during msg send in the tcp stack https://elixir.bootlin.com/linux/v5.15.126/source/net/ipv4/tcp_output.c#L1823
+The MSS is periodically checked during message sending in the TCP stack: [tcp_output.c](https://elixir.bootlin.com/linux/v5.15.126/source/net/ipv4/tcp_output.c#L1823)

-If the route MTU expires (route MTU will be cached for 600s by default), then MSS will be changed back from 1440 to 1460, and then the following request may also have this 200ms delay issue.
+If the route MTU expires (the route MTU is cached for 600 seconds by default), the MSS will change back from 1440 （MTU 1480) to 1460 (MTU 1500).
+Consequently, subsequent requests may also experience the 200ms delay issue.